NewcastleRSE/evolving-hands-tei-converter/README.md

 <script src="./tei-converter.umd.js"></script>
 ```

-2. Place the custom element `<tei-converter>` anywhere in the `<body>` of your HTML with a `@path` attribute pointing to the location of the TEI file you want to convert, and a `@configPath` attribute pointing to the location of the configuration file you want to use. (the distribution folder includes an example to use as a base).
+2. Place the custom element `<tei-converter>` anywhere in the `<body>` of your HTML with a `@path` attribute pointing to the location of the TEI file you want to convert, and a `@configPath` attribute pointing to the location of the configuration file you want to use (the distribution folder includes an example to use as a base).
 More details on the config file are available [here](/documentation/TeiConverter.config.md).

 ```html
 <tei-converter path="PATH/TO/TEI/FILE.xml" configPath="TeiConverter/TeiConverter.config.json"/>